viewmaster111/SpeedTest-1/README.md

-#The app is now stable!
+# The app is now stable!

 See [here](https://github.com/jdc20181/SpeedTest/wiki/Android-App-is-now-stable!) for details!

-#SpeedTest Vs others
+# speedTest Vs others

 SpeedTest is entirely JS & HTML5 powered, this means it is compatible on ALL platforms!